avery-gfs/Game-Design-and-Development/README.md

 - You can loop over a range of numbers in Python use a `for` loop with the `range` function.
-- The `range` function does **not** include the ending value that you give it.
+- The `range` function **does not** include the ending value that you give it.
   So `range(0, 10)` loops over the numbers from `0` to `9`.
-You can decide for yourself whether this was a good decision on the part of Python's designers.
+You can decide for yourself whether this was a reasonable decision on the part of Python's designers.

 ## Groups